-1. Approval
+Approval

 The IACUC is authorized to approve protocols using FCR or DMR.
-Once a protocol has been approved, the ORA will send out an approved protocol to the submitting PI.
+Once a protocol has been approved, the ORA will send out an approval letter, generated by Labtracks, to the submitting PI and listed e-mail contacts.

 2. Modifications Required